jipegit/FECT/README.md

 # Fast Evidence Collector Toolkit

-Fast Evidence Collector Toolkit is an incident response toolkit to collect evidences on a suspicious windows computer.
+Fast Evidence Collector Toolkit is an light incident response toolkit to collect evidences on a suspicious Windows computer.
+Basically it is intended to be used by non-tech savvy people working with a journeyman Incident Handler.

-It uses Microsoft autorunsc to identify binaries launched at windows startup and zip all the binaries to an archive. autorunsc.exe v11.70 (6677b6017e5d470cf99ef60d1802bccc) is hex encoded and embedded in FECT.py.
+It uses Microsoft autorunsc to identify binaries launched at windows startup and zip all the binaries to a zip archive.
+It looks for all .exe/.com/.dll/.scr in users' home directories and add them to the zipball.
+It also logs the output of some interesting network commands.

+Finally the zip archive is xored to evade from AV.

 ## Author